 > Elisa Traficante, Project Manager, Community Initiatives, Raising the Roof (Nat’l) & Wally Czech, Director, Training, Canadian Alliance to End Homelessness (Nat’l)

 Moderator: Christina Maes Nino, Community Animator, Social Planning Council of Winnipeg

 4. A Critical Dialogue on Affordable Homeownership & the Future of Demand, Development & Market Analysis (Room: Sable C&D)

 Affordable homeownership is an essential building block along the housing continuum.
 As real estate values skyrocket across Canada, and rental vacancy rates are at historic lows, securing appropriate and affordable housing is a significant challenge for many low to middle income Canadians.
 This session will take the form of a critical dialogue on the role of affordable homeownership from the perspectives of builders, financial lenders, and non-profit housing providers.
 It will question homeownership issues around regional planning, urban versus rural and Indigenous communities, government plans and priorities, critical partnerships, as well as approaches to impact real estate, the role of private sector investment and ultimately, the long-term financial stability of the affordable homeownership sector.

-> Mark Rodgers, President & CEO, Habitat for Humanity Canada (Nat’l)
+> Peter De Barros, Vice-President, Government Relations, Habitat for Humanity Canada (Nat’l)